shuckc/pialarm/README.md

 The project emultates some of the functionality of Wintex, the Texecom windows-based configuration system, and also uses parts of the Cestron protocol for real-time event monitoring.
 It will also speak the monitoring protocol to allow the panel to monitor the uptime of the raspberry pi and communicate alarms.

-To interface a raspberry Pi to the alarm pannel requires only a couple of resistors, plus a 12-15V DC to 5V DC power adapter. in the hardware directory you will find a small shield fitting the GPIO header to do this, and instructions to connect it to the Texecom main board.
+To interface a raspberry Pi to the alarm pannel requires only a couple of resistors, plus a 12-15V DC to 5V DC power adapter.
+In the [hardware](hardware/) directory you will find a small shield fitting the Pi GPIO header to do this, and instructions to connect it to the Texecom main board.
 It it not necessary to buy any IP-communicator or Com300 board to do this.

 ### Panel configuration
 Configure via. the keypad as follows:

     COM1                        configure as 'Not connected'
-    COM2                        configure as 'Cestron'
+    COM2                        configure as 'Crestron System'
     COM2 Speed 19200 baud
     COM3                        configure as 'Communicator 300'
     UDL Password -> 12345678    set this in ~/.pialarm